kunalkathuria/SVXplorer/README.md

 ### REQUIREMENTS

-Unix-based OS with bash, python2 with basic and some other libraries (including pysam, pybedtools, pandas, networkx, bitarray, interlap, scikit-learn).
+Unix-based OS with bash, python2 with basic and some other libraries (including pysam, pybedtools, pandas, networkx, bitarray, interlap, scikit-learn), "bedtools" command on user path.

 ### INSTALLATION